Insider Selling: Ontrak, Inc. (NASDAQ:OTRK) Chairman Sells 11,000 Shares of Stock

-Ontrak, Inc. (NASDAQ:OTRK) Chairman Terren S. Peizer sold 11,000 shares of the business’s stock in a transaction dated Monday, June 21st.
-The stock was sold at an average price of $33.38, for a total transaction of $367,180.00.
-The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Ontrak, Inc. (NASDAQ:OTRK) Chairman Terren S. Peizer sold 11,000 shares of the firm’s stock in a transaction on Friday, June 25th.
+The stock was sold at an average price of $33.92, for a total transaction of $373,120.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.

-Ontrak (NASDAQ:OTRK) last issued its quarterly earnings results on Thursday, May 6th.
-The company reported ($0.32) earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.44) by $0.12.
-The firm had revenue of $28.72 million during the quarter, compared to the consensus estimate of $25.29 million.
-Ontrak had a negative return on equity of 54.79% and a negative net margin of 20.77%.
-On average, research analysts expect that Ontrak, Inc. will post -2.09 EPS for the current year.
+Ontrak (NASDAQ:OTRK) last released its quarterly earnings results on Thursday, May 6th.
+The company reported ($0.32) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.44) by $0.12.
+The company had revenue of $28.72 million for the quarter, compared to analyst estimates of $25.29 million.
+Ontrak had a negative net margin of 20.77% and a negative return on equity of 54.79%.
+Sell-side analysts anticipate that Ontrak, Inc. will post -2.09 EPS for the current year.

-A number of brokerages have issued reports on OTRK.
-Royal Bank of Canada reiterated a “sector perform” rating and set a $32.00 price target (down from $82.00) on shares of Ontrak in a research note on Monday, March 8th.
-B. Riley cut their target price on shares of Ontrak from $73.00 to $58.00 and set a “buy” rating on the stock in a research note on Monday, May 10th.
-Cowen restated a “market perform” rating and set a $35.00 target price (down from $75.00) on shares of Ontrak in a research note on Monday, March 8th.
-Benchmark upped their target price on shares of Ontrak from $40.00 to $50.00 and gave the stock a “buy” rating in a research note on Wednesday, March 17th.
-Finally, Canaccord Genuity cut their target price on shares of Ontrak from $46.00 to $38.00 and set a “buy” rating on the stock in a research note on Friday, May 7th.
-Three equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
-The stock presently has a consensus rating of “Buy” and a consensus price target of $41.67.
+OTRK has been the subject of a number of research analyst reports.
+B. Riley decreased their price target on shares of Ontrak from $73.00 to $58.00 and set a “buy” rating for the company in a report on Monday, May 10th.
+Zacks Investment Research raised shares of Ontrak from a “sell” rating to a “hold” rating in a report on Saturday, May 22nd.
+Royal Bank of Canada reiterated a “sector perform” rating and issued a $32.00 price objective (down previously from $82.00) on shares of Ontrak in a research note on Monday, March 8th.
+Canaccord Genuity cut their price objective on shares of Ontrak from $46.00 to $38.00 and set a “buy” rating on the stock in a research note on Friday, May 7th.
+Finally, Cowen reiterated a “market perform” rating and issued a $35.00 price objective (down previously from $75.00) on shares of Ontrak in a research note on Monday, March 8th.
+Three analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+The company presently has a consensus rating of “Buy” and a consensus price target of $41.67.

 About Ontrak